Light-induced nonlinear Edelstein effect under ferroaxial ordering: Introduction

 Here, we focus on the response associated with another toroidal dipole, the electric toroidal (ET) dipole, which serves as a microscopic order parameter for ferroaxial ordering.
 Ferroaxial ordering occurs at a phase transition accompanied by a rotational distortion of the atomic arrangement and has been reported in materials such as \ce{Rb(FeMo4)2}~\cite{jinObservationFerrorotationalOrder2020,hayashidaPhaseTransitionDomain2021} and \ce{NiTiO3}~\cite{hayashidaPhaseTransitionDomain2021,hayashidaVisualizationFerroaxialDomains2020,yokotaThreedimensionalImagingFerroaxial2022,fangFerrorotationalSelectivityIlmenites2023}.
-In contrast to other dipole orders like the magnetic toroidal dipole order and magnetic dipole (ferromagnetic) order, ferroaxial order with an ET dipole is difficult to control by static electromagnetic fields because both SI and TR symmetries are preserved.
+In contrast with other dipole orders like the MT dipole order and magnetic dipole (ferromagnetic) order, ferroaxial order with an ET dipole is difficult to control by static electromagnetic fields because both SI and TR symmetries are preserved.
 From a theoretical perspective, the expression of the ET dipole has been formulated as~\cite{hayamiElectricFerroAxialMoment2022}

-where $\bm{l}$ and $\bm{s}$ are the orbital and spin angular momenta, respectively.
-One of the authors recently showed on a cluster model that the ferroaxial phase transition gives rise to the cross-product-type spin--orbit coupling (SOC) described by Eq.~\eqref{eq:etd}~\cite{indaEmergentCrossproducttypeSpinorbit2025}.
+where $\mathbf{l}$ and $\mathbf{s}$ are the orbital and spin angular momenta, respectively.
+One of the authors recently showed on a cluster model that the ferroaxial phase transition gives rise to the cross-product-type spin-orbit coupling (SOC) described by Eq.~\eqref{eq:etd}~\cite{indaEmergentCrossproducttypeSpinorbit2025}.
 A distinctive feature of ferroaxial systems is their off-diagonal response to conjugate fields; proposed responses include spin-current generation~\cite{royUnconventionalSpinHall2022, hayamiElectricFerroAxialMoment2022}, antisymmetric thermopolarization~\cite{nasuAntisymmetricThermopolarizationElectric2022}, third-order transverse magnetization~\cite{indaNonlinearTransverseMagnetic2023}, and second-order nonlinear magnetostriction~\cite{kirikoshiRotationalResponseInduced2023}.
+Very recentyly, domain-encoded nonlinear magnetic susceptibility consistent with the electric-toroidic/axial-multipole framework was reported in doped ilmenite \ce{FeTiO3}~\cite{duElectricToroidalInvariance2026}, providing experimental support for the transverse cross-correlations discussed here.
 These point to new functionalities and provide indirect experimental avenues to identify ferroaxial ordering.